NahumTadesse/SWEPROJECT/README.md

 - We are utilizing YouTrack to manage our project tasks and track our progress effectively.

 For a detailed explanation of what technologies and tools we are using and why, click [here](link-to-detailed-explanation.md).

+# Gantt Chart

+- Click [here](link-to-gantt-chart-in-youtrack) to view our detailed project Gantt Chart on YouTrack, outlining our timeline and task scheduling.